 When they start a trip to forage a field of viper’s bugloss (to give an example), bees will forage only that type of flower, though there will definitely be other beautiful flowers on that field.
 Even if the bees are polylectic bees.
 This is nature’s way of ensuring a good pollination for a floral consistency.
 Bees will not go from a cucumber to a bean, for example.
 The cucumber will remain a cucumber forever.

 The correct pollination is ensured, and the honey produced is in majority monofloral.

 A complete book from where we will find out more about other types of bees like: mason bees, euglossine bees, carpenter bees, and sweat bees.
 They are compared for a better understanding: solitary versus social, miners and masons, leafcutters and carpenters.

 Their lives are different than the honey bees’ ones.
 And the illustrations are amazing.

 The author of the book, Christopher O’Toole, also wrote Bees of the World

 in 1992, in conjunction with Tony Raw, is an entomologist and bee expert.

-The book can be found in hardcover format, containing 240 pages, at $31.67.
+The book can be found in hardcover format, containing 240 pages.
 A Must Have Bee Book.